+Roles

 - 1. The Chairperson and/or Vice-Chairperson will facilitate the meetings. - 2.
+The Vice-Chairperson will take over the meeting if the Chairperson is not in attendance, or at times when the Chairperson wants to participate extensively in the discussion.

+Selection Process:

-Open nominations for Chairperson will occur each November.
-The Chairperson will be elected in December out of that pool of willing nominees for a one-year term. - 3.
-The Chairperson will be chosen by a majority of DRMT members, by confidential paper vote (or by electronic vote received by the morning of DRMT Election Day, if a voting member is unable to attend on DRMT Election Day). - 4.
-The Vice-Chairperson position will rotate among DRMT members or their alternates (as listed in the Resolution and addenda) at each meeting. - 5.
-The Vice-Chairperson will take over the meeting if the Chairperson is not in attendance, or portions of the meeting where the Chairperson wants to participate extensively in the discussion.
+1. Open nominations for Chairperson will occur each November, providing time for nominee(s) to accept or decline prior to the December meeting.
+The Chairperson will be elected at the December DRMT meeting out of that pool of willing nominees for a one-year term.

+- The Chairperson will be chosen by a majority of DRMT members (one vote per organization). by confidential vote if the election is contested, or by voice (or show of hands) if the election is uncontested. - 3.
+Confidential voting may occur with paper votes for those participating in person, or by an electronic vote for those participating virtually.
+If a voting member is unable to attend the meeting on DRMT Election Day, they can transmit a vote via email to the coordinator on the morning of the election. - 4.
+The Vice-Chairperson position will rotate among DRMT members or their alternates at each meeting.